 We had a great time.
 He frolicked between the trees, found some sticks to chew, and nosed around in the bushes.
 I walked next to him, remembering what life was like before Rooney, when he had me all to himself.
-Boy, times sure have changed, I thought to myself.
+Boy, times sure have changed, I thought.

 When we got back in the car, I was relaxed and happy.
 I turned the music up a little higher.
 Bless The Lord, O My Soul came on.
 Yeah.
 That’s my jam.
 I love that song.
 It’s one of the songs I ask Rooney if she wants to hear when I put her to bed at night.
 I started to hum, and I thought about how the Lord has blessed me.
 I started to think about talking to my soul and telling it to bless the Lord.
 That sounded funny, but it kind of made sense since my soul walks around with me.
 I was content in that moment, and I started to sing it out loud.

 That’s when it happened.
 Rowdy, my baby boy in the backseat, stepped back and his little paw hit the button on the bright pink Disney Princess microphone that has somehow made its way from daycare into our car.
 The song Under The Sea from The Little Mermaid began to play.